Cook Islands Electrical Outlets & Power Plugs© CookIslandsPocketGuide.com

 Cook Islands Travel Adapters

-Yes, regardless of the voltage, if your appliances are from a country that doesn’t use Type 1 power plugs then you will need a Cook Islands travel adapter.
-In other words, a Type 1 travel adapter.
+Yes, regardless of the voltage, if your appliances are from a country that doesn’t use Type I power plugs, then you will need a Cook Islands travel adapter.
+In other words, a Type I travel adapter.

 Recommended Cook Islands Travel Adapters